fybrik/fybrik/samples/kubeflow/README.md

 # Kubeflow Jupyter notebook sample

 This sample demonstrate the use of The Mesh for Data with Kubeflow notebooks.
-The following sample and instructions have been tested on Kind and OpenShift clusters, and against Kubeflow v1.0.2.
-The commands are assume the use is in root directory of the project.
+The following sample and instructions have been tested on kind v0.10.0 and OpenShift 4.3 clusters, and against Kubeflow v1.0.2.
+The instructions below assume that they are issued from the root directory of the project, and you have created a Kubernets cluster in advance (either Kind or OpenShift).

 ## Connectors stack